sdingcn/closure/README.md

 ![](https://github.com/sdingcn/closure/actions/workflows/auto-test.yml/badge.svg)

-This repository is for experimenting with programming language features, interpreters and optimizations, multitasking and schedulers, memory managers and garbage collectors, etc.
+This repository is for experimenting with programming language interpreters and optimizations, multitasking and schedulers, memory managers and garbage collectors, etc.
-So it is always "work in progress".
+It is always "work in progress".

 ## Language